msanatan/msanatan.github.io/blog/2017/react-native-lessons-from-first-app/index.md

 ## Event Handlers

-If a parent component passes down a function to child component for an event handler, React would not [automatically bind 'this'](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#autobinding).
+If a parent component passes down a function to child component for an event handler, React would not <a href="https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#autobinding" target="_blank" rel="nofollow noopener noreferrer">automatically bind 'this'</a>.
 Many a blog posts and tutorials would show you event handlers like the following: `onPress={() => doSomething()}`.
-It's been noted by many that creating functions in a component's render function is a bad idea for [performance reasons](https://medium.com/@esamatti/react-js-pure-render-performance-anti-pattern-fb88c101332f).
+It's been noted by many that creating functions in a component's render function is a bad idea for <a href="https://medium.com/@esamatti/react-js-pure-render-performance-anti-pattern-fb88c101332f" target="_blank" rel="nofollow noopener noreferrer">performance reasons</a>.

 Unfortunately I did not read the lovely React blog early enough and as much I could I manually bind the event handlers in the component's constructor.
 Your best bet is to use ES7's class properties with the arrow function which would automatically bind 'this' for you.